County Cricket Ground, Beckenham: History

 The ground was used for two women's One Day Internationals during the 1993 Women's Cricket World Cup but Kent did not use it again until the 2003 season when they again played Gloucestershire in a 2003 ECB National League match and Hampshire in a 2003 Twenty20 Cup match.
 As of August 2022 it has hosted eight County Championship matches and 15 List A matches, but has mainly been used by Kent for Twenty20 cricket, most commonly matches against near neighbours Surrey.
-Notable matches include a one-day game against the touring West Indians in 2004 and the 2008 Friends Provident Trophy quarter final, a game which had to be moved from the county's usual base at the St Lawrence Ground in Canterbury due to heavy rainfall.
+Notable matches include a one-day game against the touring West Indians in 2004 and the 2008 Friends Provident Trophy quarter-final, a game which had to be moved from the county's usual base at the St Lawrence Ground in Canterbury due to heavy rainfall.

 In 2017 a new Kent record for the highest partnership for any first-class wicket was set by Sean Dickson and Joe Denly who made 382 runs for the second wicket against Northants.
 (Note: The partnership was broken by Jordan Cox and Jack Leaning in 2020 at Canterbury.)
 Kent's total score of 701 for 7 declared was their second highest in any first-class match and their highest on a home ground.
 Dickson's score of 318 was the second highest score in Kent's history and only the third score of 300 or more to have been made by a Kent player for the county.
 It is the highest individual score made on a home ground by a Kent player.

-The County Ground is also used by Kent's second XI and junior sides as well as being the main ground used by the Kent Women cricket team.
+The County Ground is also used by Kent's second XI and junior teams as well as being the main ground used by the Kent Women cricket team.
 Two matches in May 2017 saw Sri Lanka play Scotland in preparation for the 2017 Champions Trophy and West Indies A played India A in a four-day first-class match on the ground in July 2018.